MEET THE THERAPIST

 ~ CBT (Cognitive-Behavioral Therapy) training, for both children and adults, and in trauma.

 ~ Certified Facilitator in the acclaimed PREPARE / ENRICH program for premarried and married couples.
+We specialize in the blended family couple.

 ~ Completed Level II training in Gottman Method Couples Therapy, a therapy model with couples proven by over four decades of research.
 Completed Level I in 2017, Level II in 2018.